zxuhan/llm-router/README.md

 > [!NOTE]
 > Numbers are mean ± stddev across three seeds at each concurrency point.
-> Trace shape: 12 to 24 sessions, 8 turns each, 6 KB shared system prompt,
+> Trace shape: 4 to 24 sessions, 8 turns each, 6 KB shared system prompt,
 > max_tokens=64.
-Three seeds is a small sample and a few intermediate
+Three seeds is a small sample; a few intermediate points
-> points have visibly noisy error bars in the chart above; the headline
+> have visibly noisy error bars in the chart above.
+The headline is the
-> is the slope, not any single point.
+> slope, not any single point.

 ### Headline: TTFT slope under load (sessions=4 to sessions=24)